ihmeuw/vivarium/docs/source/concepts/population.rst

 source data for attributes, e.g. updating all simulants' ages on every time step.

-There are several methods on a population view that facilitate working with the state table, including ones to get the population index, attributes, or private columns.
-There is also an :meth:`~vivarium.framework.population.population_view.PopulationView.update` method that accepts a dataframe and replaces private column data according to column and index.
-This method is also used at simulant initialization time to create initial state.
+There are several methods on a population view that facilitate working with the state table, including ones to get the population index and attributes.
+There are also two methods for writing to private columns:

+- :meth:`~vivarium.framework.population.population_view.PopulationView.initialize`
+  is used during simulant creation (both initial population and new cohorts) to write initial values for private columns.
+- :meth:`~vivarium.framework.population.population_view.PopulationView.update`
+  is used during the simulation to modify existing private column data.
+It takes the column name(s) and a modifier function that receives the current values and returns the updated values.

 Filtering Simulants
 +++++++++++++++++++